-From his senior feedback, Taneja has made numerous tweaks to the app, including making the buttons significantly larger and simplifying the interface to make it easier to use.
+From his senior feedback, Taneja has made numerous tweaks to the app, including making the buttons significantly larger and simplifying the interface to make it easier to

-The app is live and available for Taneja wanted to take the free in the Google Play store, and their health metrics and works with any Android device.
+The app is live and available for free in the Google Play store, and works with any Android device.
 Taneja makes no money from it.
 "I guess you could call it one big service project," he said.
 "It was coding language for Google in a fun making it."